clemenko/jenkinsworld2018/readme.md

 2. Then scroll down to `Build Triggers`.
 Check the radio button for `Trigger builds remotely` and enter an Authentication Token of `dc18_rocks`.
 Scroll down and click `Save`.
 	![](img/jenkins_triggers.jpg)

-3. Now in your browser goto YOUR `http://$DOCS_URL:8080/job/ci_dc18/build?token=dc18_rocks`
+3. Now in your browser goto YOUR `http://<JENKINS URL>:8080/job/ci_dc18/build?token=dc18_rocks`

-	It should look like: `http://ip172-18-0-6-bcg2h0npobfg00c4nrb0.direct.ee-beta2.play-with-docker.com:8080/job/ci_dc18/build?token=dc18_rocks`
+	It should look like: `http://<JENKINS URL>:8080/job/ci_dc18/build?token=dc18_rocks`

 ## Conclusion
-In this workshop we were able to start deploying the basics of an Automated Secure Supply Chain.
-Hopefully with this foundation you can build your own organizations Secure Supply Chain!
+In this post we were able to start to understand and deploy the basics of an Automated Secure Supply Chain.
+Hopefully with this foundation you can build your own organizations Automated Secure Supply Chain!